A composting bin

 How to Compost Muffins and Other Baked Goods

 When adding muffins to your compost bin, break them into smaller pieces to increase the surface area and speed up the composting process.
-Aim to keep your compost pile moist but not soggy, and turn it regularly to introduce oxygen and promote even decomposition.
+Aim to keep your compost pile moist but not soggy, and turn it regularly using a pitchfork or compost aerator to introduce oxygen and promote even decomposition.
 Over time, the muffins and other organic materials will break down into a dark, crumbly, and earthy-smelling compost that can be used to enrich your garden soil.

 Other Compostable Kitchen Waste